 The video section of our website is for those interested in learning how to upkeep themselves.
 Part of our companies mission is to improve the lives of others and we do that by giving you the necessary knowledge to manage your own upkeep with the right tools.
 We are always working to keep up to date information and if there is any information you want/need that is not listed in our resources section, let us know and we can add specific info, pictures, and/or video to help guide you.

 Water Testing is a big part of what we do.
 This can save both you, the client, and us, the company, time in pool restoration if your chemicals are tested often.
 Your water should be tested at least once a week.
 We specialize in brushing but some clients don’t have the budget for that kind of frequency so we can provide monthly with off-site consultation.
 This means we help our clients keep their water levels under control with e-mails/phone calls (a very small charge may apply depending on actual frequency).
-Let us know what works for you and if you need service!
+Let us know what works for you and if you need help!

 By Corey Carpenter